Vivamed-Biopharma/Efzofitimod-081/PROVISIONAL_PATENT.md

 The primary compound exemplifying the present invention is indisulam (E7070), an aryl sulfonamide molecular glue degrader with the following properties:

 **Chemical Identity:**
-- IUPAC Name: N-(3-chloro-7-indolyl)methanesulfonamide; alternative: N-(6-chloro-1H-indol-3-yl)methanesulfonamide
+- IUPAC Name: N-(6-chloro-1H-indol-3-yl)-4-(4-sulfamoylphenyl)benzenesulfonamide
-- SMILES (Canonical): CS(=O)(=O)NC1=CNC2=C1C=C(C=C2)Cl
+- SMILES (Canonical): NS(=O)(=O)c1ccc(cc1)S(=O)(=O)Nc1cccc2c(Cl)c[nH]c12
-- InChI Key: GOLCXWYRSKYTSP-UHFFFAOYSA-N
+- InChI Key: CTLOSZHDGXBSIG-UHFFFAOYSA-N
-- Molecular Formula: C9H9ClN2O2S
+- Molecular Formula: C14H12ClN3O4S2
-- Molecular Weight: 244.69 g/mol
+- Molecular Weight: 385.85 g/mol
-- Exact Mass: 244.0073 Da
+- Exact Mass: 385.0008 Da
 - CAS Number: 165668-41-7
-- PubChem CID: 208901
+- PubChem CID: 216468
-- ChEMBL ID: CHEMBL457504
+- ChEMBL ID: CHEMBL77517

 **Structural Features:**
-The indisulam molecule comprises an indole bicyclic ring system (benzene fused to pyrrole) substituted with a chlorine atom at the 6-position and a methanesulfonamide group at the 3-position.
+The indisulam molecule comprises an indole bicyclic ring system (benzene fused to pyrrole) substituted with a chlorine atom at the 6-position and a bis-sulfonamide linker connecting to a phenyl ring with a terminal sulfamoyl group.
 The key pharmacophore features include:

-1. **Methanesulfonamide group (-SO2NHCH3):** This functional group is essential for binding to DCAF15 through hydrogen bonding with the WD40 substrate receptor domain.
-The sulfonamide NH serves as a critical hydrogen bond donor.
+1. **Bis-sulfonamide linkage (-SO2NH-):** The two sulfonamide groups are essential for binding to DCAF15 through hydrogen bonding with the WD40 substrate receptor domain.
+The sulfonamide NHs serve as critical hydrogen bond donors.

 2. **Indole ring system:** The planar aromatic indole core provides hydrophobic interactions through pi-pi stacking with aromatic residues in the DCAF15 binding pocket.
 The indole NH at position 1 serves as an additional hydrogen bond donor.

-3. **Chlorine substituent:** The chlorine atom at the 6-position provides additional binding affinity through halogen bonding interactions with DCAF15 residues and contributes to positioning of the ligand in the binding pocket.
+3. **Chlorine substituent:** The chlorine atom at the 6-position of the indole ring provides additional binding affinity through halogen bonding interactions with DCAF15 residues and contributes to positioning of the ligand in the binding pocket.

+4. **Terminal sulfamoyl group (-SO2NH2):** The primary sulfonamide group on the phenyl ring provides additional hydrogen bonding capacity and contributes to the drug's pharmacokinetic properties.

 **Physicochemical Properties:**
-- LogP (octanol-water): 2.07 (moderately lipophilic)
+- LogP (octanol-water): 1.8 (moderately lipophilic)
-- Water Solubility: 0.112 mg/mL at 25C (low)
+- Water Solubility: Low aqueous solubility
 - Predicted pKa (sulfonamide NH): approximately 9.5 (neutral at physiological pH)
-- Hydrogen Bond Donors: 2 (indole NH, sulfonamide NH)
+- Hydrogen Bond Donors: 4 (indole NH, 2x sulfonamide NH, sulfamoyl NH2)
-- Hydrogen Bond Acceptors: 4 (2x sulfonyl oxygen, indole nitrogen, sulfonamide nitrogen)
+- Hydrogen Bond Acceptors: 7 (4x sulfonyl oxygen, indole nitrogen, 2x sulfonamide nitrogen)
-- Rotatable Bonds: 2 (S-N and N-C bonds)
+- Rotatable Bonds: 4 (multiple S-N and C-S bonds)
-- Topological Polar Surface Area: 69.4 square angstroms
+- Topological Polar Surface Area: 137 square angstroms
-- Heavy Atom Count: 14
+- Heavy Atom Count: 24

 **Mechanism of Action:**
 Indisulam functions as a molecular glue degrader through the following mechanism: